-Acorn Wildlife Rescue is a small, home-based and self-funded wildlife rescue centre, located in the North Somerset village of Winscombe, between Weston-super-mare, Cheddar and Bristol.
+Acorn Squirrel Rescue is a small, home-based and self-funded, fully licenced grey squirrel sanctuary, located in the North Somerset village of Winscombe, between Weston-super-mare, Cheddar and Bristol.

-We take in animals from across the South West, covering Somerset, Dorset, Devon, Bristol and South Gloucestershire.
+We take in squirrels from across the South West, covering Somerset, Dorset, Devon, Bristol and South Gloucestershire.

 We are particularly well equipped to meet the needs of the young and those who are orphaned, but also offer respite and assistance to those who are older.

 Giving our wildlife a helping hand

-A group of hedgehogs is called a Prickle.
+A group of squirrels is called a scurry.